xiongquan1230/IETF119-Sidemeeting/Agenda.md

 5. 19:35-20:00 Open discussions.
 Daniel Huang.
 25mins

-*How will the pattern of IP networks and service infrastructure evolve and develop?

 *Scenarios and corresponding values for IP networks empowering applications and services?
+Multi-cloud service mesh, application function chain, etc.

 *Principles and methods for collaborative design of unified interfaces between IP networks and services?
+Essence and definition of "Service ID" compared with similar solutions, ICN for instance?